mycookie5/Theater_booking/README.md

 ## Expanding the ESLint configuration

+## All the passwords for the accounts are 12345678

 If you are developing a production application, we recommend updating the configuration to enable type-aware lint rules:

 ```js